Take your customer care to the next level with eDesk’s Live Chat! It’s quick to set up and customers love the real-time support you can provide.

 You can set up eDesk’s chat widget to display a live chat box during support hours or when you have at least one Agent with an online status, and a contact form outside support hours or when no Agents are online.
 See section 03 of this help file for instructions.

 Agents can set their own status (online, away or offline) and, if permissioned, set other Agents status also.
-For further information, click here.
+For further information, navigate to section 06 "06 Changing your Live Chat status yourself" of this article.

 03 Create and customize a new Chat Widget